 Board Members

 Expenses for the first two in-person yearly Board meetings not held in conjunction with the annual conference are reimbursable.
-The third meeting coincides with the annual meeting and reimbursement is limited to the two additional nights' hotel and food expenses needed to attend the Board meeting.
+The third meeting coincides with the annual meeting and reimbursement is limited to the three additional nights' hotel and food expenses needed to attend the Board meeting.

 President

-It is preferred that nominees for the office of President-Elect have previous experience on the AEA Board.
+It is strongly preferred that nominees for the office of President-Elect have previous experience on the AEA Board.
 Only an AEA member based in the United States may serve as President.
 The President must preside over all Board meetings unless otherwise stated.
 The tenure of the President is as follows:

-3rd year - Past-president and Secretary
+1st year - President-Elect 2nd year - President 3rd year - Past-president and Secretary

 The President shall be the Chief Governing Officer (CGO) of the Association and shall preside at all business meetings, serve as Chair of the Board of Directors, and set the presidential strand theme for the annual conference.
 The President is an ex-officio member of all Working Groups and Topical Interest Groups (TIGs) of the Association.
 The President shall have all the general powers and duties vested in the office, including the power to appoint Board Task Forces, other advisory groups, and individuals as deemed appropriate to assist in the conduct of the affairs of the Association.
 Board Task Forces and other advisory groups or individuals requiring additional expenditure of Association funds are subject to approval via a vote of the Board.